At a Glance

 ✨Showcase Your NHS Experience

 Since a minimum of 6 months NHS experience is mandatory, be prepared to discuss your previous roles in detail.
-Highlight specific cases where you made a significant impact on patient care and rehabilitation.
+Highlight specific cases where you made a significant impact on patient care and how that experience has shaped your approach as an Occupational Therapist.

 ✨Prepare for Scenario-Based Questions